muzardemoses/Chatter-app/README.md

 **_July 12, 2023_**
 - Implement analytics design

+**_July 13, 2023_**
+- Install react-ga and react-helmet-async
+- Add google analytics to the project
+- Add Meta tags to all pages

 ### TO-DO AFTER PROJECT SUBMISSION

 - Right sticky bar should be put in a button under screen size 1024px and will be used to open the right sticky bar.